ibm-cloud-architecture/refarch-privatecloud/InstallCloudFoundryOnPrem.md

 7. Create the required user and roles in vCenter for the installer

-  1. Create two roles
+  1. Create two roles<br>

     icp-ds: Grant this role the following permissions:
       * Datastore: Low level file operations
       * Datastore: Update virtual machine files
-    * vApp: Import
+      * vApp: Import<br>

     icp-attr:  Grant this role the following permission:
       * Global: Manage custom attributes
-    * If you use Virtual Distributed Switch Network, grant the icp-attr role the permission: dvPort group: Modify
+      * If you use Virtual Distributed Switch Network, grant the icp-attr role the permission: dvPort group: Modify<br>

   2. Create a vCenter user
     Assign the user the following roles for list vSphere components: